pranav1416/elixir-math-quiz/README.txt

 # How to use

+Operating System: Windows 10
-click the file elixir_app within elixir-math-quiz folder, and wait for about 10 sec.
+Click the file elixir_app within elixir-math-quiz folder, and wait for about 10 secs.
 You will then see the app's main window pops up.

 # elixir-math-quiz